The following review was conducted in August 2016.

 Enter the credentials you gathered in Step 1 into these fields.

 Primary SIP Server: example.onsip.com

 SIP User ID: Username

 DNS Mode: SRV

 Step 4.
 Confirm that your phone is registered.

 In the Admin Portal, click on the "Users" tab.
 You will see a green "online" notation next to each user with a registered phone.

-The UC926 is definitely one of the best phones currently offered by HTek.
+The UC926 is definitely one of the best phones that HTek currently offers.
 With a savvy design, sturdy voice quality, and a truly impressive range of features, the phone is a great option for those who aren't willing to pay for the flashy touchscreen options on the market.
 The UC926 is ultimately a mid-range phone for a decent price that can handle medium to high usage.